Injury Compensation Calculator for Settlement Payouts

 Shoulder injury compensation calculator icon

-1. A cycling accident, motor vehicle accident, motorcycle accident or any other incident on Queensland roads.
+Motor accident, including: cycling accidents, car accidents, motorcycle accidents, or any other incident on Queensland roads.

-2. Workplace injuries or harm when travelling to or from work or for work purposes
+Compensation amounts for all types of workplace injuries, including harm when travelling to or from work or for work purposes.

-5. An accident in a public place, on a privately owned property (including rental properties) or council-owned facilities, including footpaths, car parks, malls, ovals and many more.
+Public liability claims include accidents in public places, on privately owned property (including rental properties) or on council-owned facilities, such as footpaths, car parks, malls, ovals and more.

 If you are injured and cannot work again in your regular job, you might be eligible for a Total and Permanent Disability (TPD) claim through your superannuation funds.
 It’s free to know if you have a valid claim and qualify for lump sum benefits.